Whale Watching in Uvita, Costa Rica: All you need to know

 Tickets to the Marino Ballena National Park

 The ticket counter had a small queue.
-But we didn’t have to buy the entrance tickets as those were taken care of by our guide.
+But we did not have to buy the entrance tickets as those were taken care of by our guide.
 The entrance fee is already included in the whale watching tour price.

 The tour begins